PhD Health Administration Degree Programs

 In general, health administration salaries in South Dakota are on par with national averages.
-Medical services managers earn, on average, $104,610 per year (Bureau of Labor Statistics, 2016).
-An average salary of $71,740 annually is reported for clinical research coordinators (BLS, 2016).
+Medical services managers earn, on average, $107,850 per year.
+An average salary of $111,090 annually is reported for clinical research coordinators.

 The job outlook is positive in this area of study.
-Through the year 2022, O*Net expects job openings for medical services managers to increase 13% and job openings for clinical research coordinators are projected to increase by 13% over that same period.
+Over the decade leading up to 2028 job openings for medical services managers are projected to increase by 10%, while job openings for clinical research coordinators are projected to increase by 13% over that same period.

 You may look into job openings at local research facilities.
 Some of the largest research institutions in South Dakota are Sanford Clinical Research, Avera Research Institute, and Meridian Clinical Research.